- This post contains affiliate links. Read more here.

 - “Speak.”
 Yup, training your dog to bark on command can help teach them not to bark at other times, especially when paired with the next command on this list.

 - “Settle: or “quiet.”
 Helps your dog “calm down” on cue.
-See above video for an adorable example!
+See the above video for an adorable example!

 - Sit/stay.
 Useful for keeping your dog otherwise occupied when a barking trigger is nearby.
 If your dog tends to bark on-leash, have her practice being still and quiet.